UnfamousThomas/thesis-initial/documentation/docs/gametype.md

                 memory: "128Mi"
 ```

+1. The specification for the fleet associated with this GameType.
+2. The number of replicas (servers) to maintain.
+3. Whether to delete allowed servers first when downscaling.
+4. Whether to prioritize deleting oldest or newest servers when scaling down.
+5. The spec for the servers within this fleet (same as a Server object spec).
 ### Purpose

 The **GameType** object currently acts as a wrapper for 1-2 fleets.
 While its manifest closely mirrors the **Fleet** object, it provides the additional role of handling multiple fleet versions.
 This allows for gradual upgrades or changes in server configurations, with the flexibility to roll out new fleet versions in a controlled manner.